Embedded Real-Time Operating System (RTOS)

 - Analyze real-rime application performance through the use of statistics

-Prerequisites: Completion of ECE-40097 Embedded Controller Programming for Real-Time Systems required.
+Prerequisites: Completion of ECE-40097 Embedded Controller Programming for Real-Time Systems or equivalent knowledge and experience.

 Hardware: STM32L4 IoT Discover Kit for IoT Node.
 It can be purchased from STMicroelectronics or any other reputable electronics dealer.
 This microprocessor will be used in all four required courses in this program.